sirisha1298/Sentiment-Based-Recommendation-System/README.md

 2. Building a recommendation system
 3. Improving the recommendations using the sentiment analysis model
 4. Deploying the end-to-end project with a user interface

+Files Used :
+1. SBPRS_Sirisha.ipynb - This is the whole code which consists of all the ML models used for prediction of the sentiment.
+The models we have used are - Logistic Regression model with SMOTE (to correct the class imbalance), Multinomial Naive Bayes with SMOTE, XGBoost with SMOTE and RandomForest Classifier with SMOTE.
+2. model.py - This consists of end-to-end code used by flask application for the heroku deployment.
+This consists of a single best ML model - Logistic Regression and single best recommendation system - User based model to get the top 5 recommendations for a user.
+Pickle files are generated and loaded so that they can be used directly in the app.py file.
+3. app.py - This file consists of code which connects the backend model to the frontend html page.
+4. models/* - This folder consists of all the pickle files generated during the model creation and the recommendation system creation.
+These pickle files are used by our app.py file to get the recommendations.
+5. templates/* - This folder contains index.html file which is a front-end HTML page for submitting the user input and displaying the top 5 recommendations.

+### App is deployed in Heroku and is available at : https://sbprs-sirisha.herokuapp.com/